genie-tooling/genie-tooling/README.md

     # --- Example: Running a Command (Tool Use via LLM-assisted processor with HITL) ---
     print("\n--- Command Execution Example (Calculator with HITL) ---")
     try:
+        # Ensure calculator_tool is enabled in tool_configurations for this to work
         command_text = "What is 123 plus 456?"
         print(f"Sending command: '{command_text}' (Approval will be requested on CLI)") command_result = await genie.run_command(command_text)